icarogabryel/sea-iv/README.md

-# SEA M
+# SEA-M

-SEA M - Syntax-Encoding Assembler (For MOOn) is a simple assembler for the MOOn IV ISA.
+SEA-M - Syntax-Encoding Assembler for MOOn-IV is a simple assembler for the MOOn-IV architecture.
 It is written in Python 3 and is a command-line tool.

-## MOOn IV Assembly Language
+## MOOn-IV Assembly Language

-The MOOn IV assembly language is a low-level programming language that is used to write programs for the MOOn IV ISA.
+The MOOn-IV assembly language is a low-level programming language that is used to write programs for the MOOn-IV.
 The MOOn IV assembly language is a human-readable representation of the machine code that is executed by the MOOn IV processor.
-In this language, we have instructions, pseudo-instructions, directives, labels and pointers.

 ### Grammar

-The grammar of the MOOn IV assembly language is defined as follows:
+The grammar of the MOOn-IV assembly language is defined as follows:

 ```EBNF